The Day Luang Prabang Cast a Spell on Me

 Read also: Monks, Wats, Shopping, Eating & Sweating in Luang Prabang

 With a ravenous curiosity that had built up over the course of almost a week, I wondered around aimlessly taking in everything around me.
-Luang Prabang was undisputedly one of the most photogenic places I had ever been to in South East Asia (alongside Hoi An in Vietnam)!
-I was so captivated by Luang Prabang that I walked with a permanent smile plastered on my face (I was by myself so I might've looked slightly nutty).
+Luang Prabang was undisputedly one of the most photogenic places I had ever been to in South East Asia!
+I was so captivated by Luang Prabang that I walked with a permanent smile plastered on my face!

 I was hopelessly enchanted at every turn and I anticipated with glee what lay ahead: a half-wilted bougainvillea tree, an inviting house adorned with cute blue shutters, an empty street overflowing with lush greenery, vintage floor tiles beckoning buyers to shops - my eyes couldn't get enough!